 The ultimate guide to vegetable gardening for beginners, including the best easy-to-grow veg

-Take inspiration from our expert gardening tips for beginners to know what and where to plant, along with our pick of some of the best ideas for any garden space, whether it's a small city plot or sprawling backyard.
+Take inspiration from our expert gardening tips for beginners to know what and where to plant, along with our pick of some of the best ideas for any garden space, whether it's a small city plot or a sprawling backyard.

-How to start your first vegetable garden - a beginner's guide
+How to grow vegetables: a beginner's guide

 Start your first vegetable gardening with careful planning.
 How much space you decide to devote to it will vary according to your household, but as a guideline aim to give 60-70% of the space to staple vegetables you buy every week and eat most days.

-Next, decide whether you are going to grow your vegetables from seed or buy plug plants online or at the garden center or nursery.
+Next, decide whether you are going to grow your vegetables from seed or buy plug plants online or at the garden centre or nursery.
 If you decide to grow seeds you will need to start sowing them in early spring either indoors or outside under cover in a greenhouse.
 So work out if you have the space to do this.

 Make sure you have a good supply of seeds, seed potting compost, and seed trays, or get your plug plants ordered early.
 Each seed variety will have a suggested planting guideline, to indicate the distance for spacing and depth of planting into the soil.
 So always check the back of the packet for the best results when planting.